 - Developing shared resources, communications materials, and events

-- Maintaining consortium document repositories
+- Maintaining helpful documentation for the consortium

 - Working with the consortium community to identify goals, develop policy and governance, and establish regular progress reporting to members and ORCID

-Forming a consortium
+Form a consortium